 Guatemala's unique combination of volcanic soil, altitude, and tradition creates some of the most sought-after beans in specialty coffee.

 Most Guatemalan coffee is grown under native shade trees, which slow cherry maturation and allow sugars to concentrate.
-This traditional method also protects biodiversity and supports migratory bird habitats.
+This traditional method also protects biodiversity, supports migratory bird habitats, and reduces the need for chemical inputs — a natural approach to organic farming.

 Guatemala's 'Strictly Hard Bean' (SHB) designation means coffee grown above 1,350 meters.
-The higher altitude produces a denser, harder bean with more concentrated flavors — the hallmark of specialty Guatemalan coffee.
+The higher altitude produces a denser, harder bean with more concentrated flavors — the hallmark of specialty Guatemalan coffee and the grade we source exclusively.

 Coffee arrived in Guatemala in the mid-1700s, but the Mayan people's deep connection to the land goes back millennia.
-Today, many indigenous communities are leading producers of some of Guatemala's highest-quality lots.
+Today, many indigenous communities are leading producers of some of Guatemala's highest-quality lots, blending ancestral farming knowledge with modern processing techniques.

 French press is our favorite method for Guatemalan beans.
 The full immersion extraction brings out the rich chocolate body, caramel sweetness, and subtle spice that define these coffees.
-Use a 1:15 ratio with 200°F water and steep for 4 minutes.
+Use a 1:15 ratio with 200°F water and a coarse grind.
+Steep for 4 minutes, break the crust, and plunge slowly.